pausii/SimaRQA/README.md

 - Postman or API Platform alternative

 ## Instalation
+1. Create Database first

-1. Clone this repository to your computer:
+2. Clone this repository to your computer:
     ```bash
     Backend: git clone https://github.com/pausii/SimaRQA.git

-2. Open your repository with this command:
+3. Open your repository with this command:

     ```bash
     cd name_repository

-3. Install package module with this command:
+4. Install package module with this command:
     ```bash
     npm install

-4. Make new file with name `.env` then settings with program and your database
+5. Make new file with name `.env` then settings with program and your database

     ```bash
     DB_PORT=3000 or your number port want to use it (*disclaimer you need check index.js for that port)